 Chartres was the first cathedral to use flying buttresses extensively.
 At the time of its building, it had the tallest roof in the Western world (about 38 meters).

 Unlike most medieval cathedrals, Chartres Cathedral was rapidly completed to a single plan in the early 13th century.
 Unlike almost all other medieval cathedrals, it has never been significantly rebuilt or extended (other than its 16th century second spire).
 Its 176 original stained glass windows are the most complete set of medieval stained glass in the world.

 The cathedral is believed to be the fifth on the site.
-The town of Chartres, 50 miles south-west of Paris, was one of the great centres of medieval learning, long before universities were created.
+The town of Chartres, 50 miles south-west of Paris, was one of the great centers of medieval learning, long before universities were created.
 In the 10th century, it became, and still is, an important place of Catholic pilgrimage with the acquisition of a biblical relic: a “veil” said to have been worn by Mary during the birth of Jesus.